keystonejs/prisma-day-2021-workshop/README.md

 ## Known Issues

-Code can siliently fail in a ?. chain.
+Code can siliently fail in a `?.` chain.
 Status: WIP.
-The ?. construction is convenient, but not suitable for production logging, error trapping.
+The `?.` construction is convenient, but not suitable for production logging, error trapping.
 To be replaced with a maybe sytle monad.

 The Promise monad is a bit of a mess.
 The more general, recursive approach, without an explicit array, is outlined in `C++`:

 https://www.youtube.com/watch?v=vkcxgagQ4bM

 and almost works out the box in `ts`.
-Currently investigating complications caused by interactions with `async`, `Promise<T>` etc. Getting a version of Bartosz's elegant code working under `ts` does look doable, but its also likely to run into subtle type issues.
+Currently investigating complications caused by interactions with `async`, `Promise<T>` etc. Getting a version of Bartosz's elegant code working under `ts` looks doable, but its also likely to run into subtle type issues.
 The lack of Haskell type matching makes providing a coroutine/Haskell sytle do notation to `ts` very fiddly.
 This is Bartosz's main point, imho.
 If you can't interpret recursively typed monadic code in terms of mutually recursive coroutines, your functional language will be limited (like the `C++` std library is).
 However, it is sufficient for non-recursive chains, and many use cases are.

 How to code where: `true/false` in `gql` without touching keystone core code.